open-data/opengov/docs/drupal9testing.md

     <li>
     - [ ]
     <input type="checkbox" class="task-list-item-checkbox">
-    Edit your "Current Password" - click the blue "Reset your Password" prompt, submit the request and receive a password reset email.
+    Edit your "Current Password" - <i>click the blue "Reset your Password" prompt, submit a request and receive a password reset email.</i>
     </li>
     <li>
     - [ ]